fakhrimhd/supplier-inventory-db/README.md

 - `material`: Details about materials supplied.
 - `production_unit`: Information on various production units within the company.
 - `contract`: Contract details, including associated supplier, material, and production unit.
+- `orders`: Records of orders linked to contracts.
 - `unit_inventory`: Inventory details for each material at each production unit.

 ## Database Setup